altenwald/exampple/README.md

 ```

 - `assert_all_stanza_receive/2`: similar to `assert_stanza_receive/2` but is accepting a list of stanzas a first parameter.
 It is waiting for the time passed as second parameter (or 5 seconds by default).
 If one stanza is not matching with the rest, it is failing, if one stanza from the list have not its match fails.
 All of the stanzas have to match.

+- `stanza_receive/2`: this is not an assertion but let us to retrieve the stanza directly to handle the information inside of it.
+As the previous assert it let us to define a timeout.

+- `stanza_received/1`: as the previous one, this is a way to retrieve the stanza which should arrived to us previously.

 ## Collaboration